Jzaroli/Data-Science-and-Machine-Learning/README.md

 # Data Science and Machine Learning
-This repo houses any DS and ML projects.
+This repo houses DS and ML projects.
 Overview:

 # Data Analysis: